seanohue/angular-coding-exercise/README.md

 * The application entry point is in `~/app/index.js`, and contains all core vendor dependencies.
 Please reference that file for additional documentation.

 ## Jade
-Our templates are all written in [Jade](http://jade-lang.com/) - we find the [syntax](http://naltatis.github.io/jade-syntax-docs/#basics) easier to read - especially with Angular templates.
+Our templates are all written in [Jade](http://jade-lang.com/) - we find the [syntax](http://naltatis.github.io/jade-syntax-docs/#basics) easier to read, especially with Angular templates.
 We would rather be eating obscene amounts of [Chicken Shack](http://www.chickenshack.com/) than hunting down a missing closing tag.
 That is why Jade is our friend.

 While Jade does not require a `div` prior to a class or ID declaration we add the `div` for the sake of clarity.